Rail-ly Good: Top 5 European City Adventures By Train

 How to get there

-Eurostar launched its much-anticipated direct train from London to Amsterdam in April 2018.
-There are two services every day, with a journey time of just three hours 40 minutes, so hop on the morning departure to arrive in Amsterdam in time for lunch.
+Eurostar runs a much-anticipated direct train from London to Amsterdam, so hop on the morning departure to arrive in Amsterdam in time for lunch.
 When you alight from the train, head west from the station to Jordaan for lunch away from the crowds that gather in the centre.

 Just two hours further than Paris by train, Lyon has enough attractions – not to mention fantastic gastronomic delights – to give the capital a run for its money.